Is 636 a Good Credit Score? Understanding the Impact on Your Financial Health

 1. Reduce Credit Card Balances

-High credit card balances can hurt your score.
-Aim to keep your credit utilization below 30% of your available credit.
+High credit card debt might lower your score.
+Try to keep your credit use less than thirty percent of your total availability.

 1. Diversify Your Credit Mix